Ongoing

 Topics: Writing, Acting

-On November 6–7, 2021, I was a panelist and performer in the first annual Red Rock Literary Festival in Swampscott, Mass.
+On November 6–7, 2021, I was a panelist and performer in the Red Rock Literary Festival, hosted by ReachArts in Swampscott, Mass.
 As the author of Pocket Prayers for Young Professionals and an adapter of Little Women for the stage, I spoke about writing for children and young adults.
 As the writer of a stage adaptation of Jane Eyre that was produced as a Zoom film in 2020, I spoke about screenwriting.
 I also debuted, as a dramatic reading, a short solo performance I adapted from Jane Eyre entitled Jane & Rochester, which chronicles the novel’s central love story.
-Listen to an excerpt from the show on the ReachArts podcast.
+Listen to an excerpt from the show below, as heard on the former ReachArts podcast.

 Reading of Backstage Fairytale with the Depot: October